Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 ### The Resolvers
 Resolvers are used to connect the GraphQL schema to an action in the server.

-In the example of an Apollo GraphQL server resolvers link a schema type to it's respective response, each response is a function that can take upto four arguments.
+In the example of an Apollo GraphQL server resolvers link a schema type to its respective response, each response is a function that can take up to four arguments.

 |---|---|
 | `parent`/`source` | The result of the parent resolver (the previous resolver in the chain) |